-Term Definition Project Tier Tier-based classification of project profile and risk potential based on the project's estimated total cost and qualitative risk profile criteria (level of government priority, interface complexity, sourcing complexity, agency capability, technical complexity, change complexity and cyber security).
+Term Definition Project Tier Tier-based classification of project profile and risk potential based on the project's estimated total cost and qualitative risk profile criteria (level of government priority, interface complexity, procurement complexity, agency capability and whether it is deemed as an essential service).
 The Project Tier classification is comprised of five Project Tiers, where Tier 1 encompasses projects deemed as being the highest risk and profile (Tier 1 - High Profile/High Risk projects), and Tier 5 with the lowest risk profile.
 Review Team A team of expert independent practitioners, sourced from the Expert Reviewer Panel engaged by the GCA to undertake a Gateway Review 1 to 5, Health Check or Deep Dive Review.
-In the case of Gate 0 - a review committee performs the function of the review team.
 Review Team Leader (RTL) For Gates 1 to 6, Health Checks and Deep Dives the RTL is appointed by the GCA Review Manager and leads the independent Review Team for the Review.
 The RTL acts as Chair for the project briefing and interview days and has primary responsibility for delivering a high quality, consolidated Review Report using the appropriate template.
 The RTL acts as the point of contact between the Review Team and the GCA Review Manager.
 If agreed by the GCA Review Manager, the RTL may act as the liaison between the Review Team and the delivery agency's SRO and/or Project Director.
 The RTL provides the Review debrief to the GCA and the delivery agency's SRO on behalf of the Review Team.
 Review Team Member For Gates 1 to 6, Health Checks and Deep Dives provides the benefit of their independent and specialist expertise and advice in the Review of the project, focusing on issues appropriate to the project's lifecycle stage and the level of development and delivery confidence.
 Each Review Team member participates in the project briefing and interviews, and contributes to the Review Report and recommendations.
 Senior Responsible Officer (SRO) The delivery agency executive with strategic responsibility and the single point of overall accountability for a project.